OmarFaruq97/learn-flutter-app-development/employee_CRUD/README.md

 # employee_crud

-A new Flutter Crdu project.
+A new Flutter Crud project.

 ## Getting Started